KonnorRogers/rhino-editor/.changeset/real-fireants-change.md

 "rhino-editor": patch
 ---

-- Fixed a bug where changed the serializer type did not update the input element
+- Fixed a bug where changing the `serializer` from HTML to JSON or vice-versa did not update the input element